Zhao Zhen the Emperor Renzong of Song — A Benevolent Monarch and An Excellent Artist

 As the monarch with the longest reign period (41 years) of the Song Dynasty, his empire reached great prosperity when population and revenue all dramatically increased, and art, science, and literature flourished.

-Emperor Zhao Zhen provided a light environment for brilliant people that left the world with countless extraordinary masterpieces.
-Besides, he was also a great calligrapher and poet in Chinese culture.
+Emperor Zhao Zhen fostered an environment conducive to brilliance, resulting in numerous extraordinary masterpieces.
+Additionally, he was revered as a great calligrapher and poet in Chinese culture.

 Calligraphy Tablet of Emperor Zhao Zhen "Lan Ting Xu" — Lan Ting, Zhejiang Province

-Powerful Empress Liu and Secret Birth Mother of Zhao Zhen
+Powerful Empress Liu and the Secret Birth Mother of Zhao Zhen

-Zhao Zhen was the son of Emperor Zhao Heng, whose favorite imperial concubine Liu didn’t have any children.
+Zhao Zhen was the son of Emperor Zhao Heng, whose favorite imperial concubine, Liu, did not have any children.

 Sometime later, Liu’s imperial maid Li was pregnant and gave birth to a baby boy named Zhao Zhen.